Schwartz-AlaLaurila-Labs/sa-labs-analysis-docs/parsing-your-data/data-curator-features.md

 #### b\) Pre-processor functions: detecting and visualizing action potentials

-Spike detection functionality is available in the list of pre-processor along with other registered pre-processor.
-On click of `simpleSpikeDetector`, its parameters are displayed in the panel below.
-Given a simple threshold, it will detect the spikes from the data on the press of execute button.
+The pre-processor functions include a variety of pre-analysis that prepares the data to be comprehensively analyzed in the analysis pipeline.
+Amongst them, the detection of action potentials here called spike detection is of central importance and will be used in the following as an example of the pre-processor functions.
+The functionality is available in the list of pre-processors.
+On click of `simpleSpikeDetector`, the parameters of the pre-processor function are displayed in the panel below.
+When selecting a `Threshold` and press of `Execute`button detects the action potentials.

 ![](/assets/spike_detection_on_curator.png)